Skip to main content

 An effective post-mortem can help you:

-• Get closure: Holding a meeting is a collaborative way to officially end a project and give everyone a final chance to have a final say.
+• Draw a line under it.
+A post-mortem is a natural way to mark the end of a project and give everyone a last chance to speak up.

 How to prepare for your post-mortem meeting

-As with everything in the workplace, good organization is the key to success.
-So when it comes to hosting a productive post-mortem meeting, approach it the same way you would any other important meeting: prepare, stay focused, and follow up.
+As with everything in the workplace, good organization goes a long way.
+So approach your post-mortem meeting the same way you would any other important meeting.
+Prepare, focus, and follow up.

 Work out your talking points

-1. What went right during the project that we can repeat in the future?
+1. What went right that we can repeat next time?

-2. What went wrong, and how can we avoid it in the future?
+2. What went wrong, and how can we avoid it?

 Hold a pre-meeting standup